 • Research and select three partner institutions you are interested in studying with.

-This year-long exchange takes place in the third year of your degree and enables you to immerse yourself in different cultures and communities.
+This program allows students to spend an entire year studying abroad at a UCA partner university.
+The program takes place between your second and final year of your UCA degree and enables you to immerse yourself in different cultures and communities.
 In a new learning environment, you will widen your creativity with global perspectives, develop international networks and grow personally and professionally.

 To apply for the ISY, you must:

-• Be in your second year at UCA
+• Be in your second year (Level 5) at UCA.

 • Have a good academic and attendance record.